 - Use proper equipment (e.g. jogging shoes for jogging, a racquet that is the right size with the proper grip size and strings strung to your level of play).

-- Increase at a rate no faster than 10% increase per week (distance, speed, weight, etc).
+- Increase at a faster rate than 10% increase per week (distance, speed, weight, etc.).

 - Condition yourself for 2-3 weeks before starting – strength and flexibility.

 - Listen to your body – pain is a warning that something is wrong.
 Early identification and treatment will allow you to continue your activity.

 - Identify and correct the cause of pain or discomfort.

 - Ensure full injury rehabilitation, e.g. a sore right leg can cause an overuse injury in the left through compensation.

 The two most important steps in the management of overuse (inflammation) injury are: